NandishwarSingh/NandishwarSingh/README.md

 - 💞️ I’m looking to collaborate on IDK
 - 📫 How to reach me Nandubhai222@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I hate Programming
+- ⚡ Fun fact: I love Sleeping

 <!---
 NandishwarSingh/NandishwarSingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.